avl-univ-lille/testing/practice/1-mutation.md

 This analysis takes around 2 minutes (it was 1 minute, 54 secs in my machine when I ran this).

+### Common Optimizations

+Optimizing the mutation testing process is common in most frameworks.
+Some common optimizations are:
+- Stop the analysis of a mutant as soon as one test fails
+- Run only the tests that cover the mutant
+- Remove tests that take too long (for example, they use networking or other slow resources)

+However, even with those optimizations, the list of mutants and tests to run may still be big enough to not be practical.
+In such situations, other solutions come from a statistical observation: a subset of mutants usually represents the entire mutant population.

 ### Test selection

 One way to reduce the runtime of mutation testing is to run the analysis on a subset of the original tests.